Studentship Vacancies

 • Data Integration with Knowledge Graphs and AI

 Integrated knowledge is key in industry domains such as smart cities, education, biomedicine, web science, and cultural heritage.
-However, defining and encoding data transformations constitutes a significant bottleneck, hindering the ability of large organisations to make sense of vast heterogeneous data effectively.
+However, transforming and encoding data remains a bottleneck, limiting the ability of large organisations to interpret vast, diverse datasets.
 The project aims at designing novel methods for building Knowledge Graphs (KG) integrating data from heterogeneous sources, combining symbolic (mappings, rules, plans) and subsymbolic AI such as machine learning and Large Language Models (LLM).
-The candidate will have strong software engineering skills and an interest in semantic technologies (RDF, SPARQL, OWL, SHACL) and will contribute to addressing issues in KG construction and application such as (1) automating KG generation from structured and semi-structured data sources; (2) accessing non-RDF resources with SPARQL (Virtual Knowledge Graphs); (3) improving the usability of KG construction systems for non-expert users.
+The candidate will address issues in KG construction and application including (1) automating KG generation from structured and semi-structured data sources; (2) accessing non-RDF resources with SPARQL (Virtual Knowledge Graphs); (3) improving the usability of KG construction systems for non-expert users.

 Supervisors: Dr Enrico Daga and Dr Paul Mulholland